 Soda’s data contracts is a Python library to write data contracts in YAML using a specific format, but can also build contracts from ODCS files.
 Each time the pipeline accepts or produces new data, you can programmatically trigger Soda data contracts or leverage Soda Cloud.

-Collate supports writting data contracts in YAML that should follow their data contract JSON schema.
+Collate supports writing data contracts in YAML that should follow their data contract JSON schema.

 Gable’s data contracts are defined in YAML using a proprietary specification and stored in a separate git repository.
 Note that Gable integrates with databases and cloud storage (not data warehouses) and it's focused on validating data objects in memory.